tayoky/stanix/miscellaneous/build.md

 > [!NOTE]
 > if building from window use WSL

 ## cross building
-if you are building from another OS you will first have to make an **cross toolchain**
+if you are building from another OS you will first have to make a **cross toolchain**

 ### required sofware
 - `git`